ditn/KotlinStyleGuide/README.md

 String key = MyFragment.Companion.BUNDLE_VALUE_ONE;
 ```

-Annotating the property with `@JvmField` allows you to access a property as if it was static from Java code:
+Delcaring the property as a `const val` allows you to access a property as if it was static from Java code:

 ```java
 String key = MyFragment.BUNDLE_VALUE_ONE;
 ```
-This should only be used if inter-oping with Java.
+This also inlines any access to the `val`.
+For more information, check out [this](https://blog.egorand.me/where-do-i-put-my-constants-in-kotlin/) excellent article regarding constants in Kotlin.

 # Functions